oussamachaib/daily-flower/README.md

 # daily-flower

-a simple bot that posts a different flower everyday by web scraping a monthly flower database. pending connection to twitter api.
+a simple bot that posts a different flower everyday by web scraping a monthly flower database.